Facebook, Cambridge Analytica and Trump: What you need to know (FAQ)

 What did Cambridge Analytica do?

 Facebook said in a statement published late Friday that Cambridge Analytica received data from Aleksandr Kogan, a lecturer at the University of Cambridge.
-He allegedly created an app called "thisisyourdigitallife," which ostensibly offered personality predictions and was billed as "a research app used by psychologists."
+Kogan allegedly created an app called "thisisyourdigitallife," which ostensibly offered personality predictions to users and while calling itself a research tool for psychologists.

 The app asked users to log in using their Facebook account.
-As part of the login process, it asked for access to user's Facebook profiles, location, what they liked on the service, and importantly, friends data as well.
-Pretty normal so far.
+As part of the login process, it asked for access to users' Facebook profiles, location, what they liked on the service, and importantly, their friends' data as well.

-The problem, Facebook says, is that Kogan then sent this data to Cambridge Analytica, something that's against Facebook's rules.
+The problem, Facebook says, is that Kogan then sent this data to Cambridge Analytica without user permission, something that's against the social network's rules.

 "Although Kogan gained access to this information in a legitimate way and through the proper channels that governed all developers on Facebook at that time, he did not subsequently abide by our rules," Paul Grewal, a VP and general counsel at Facebook, said in a statement.

-Kogan did not respond to requests for comment.
-He also declined to provide details about what happened to The New York Times, citing nondisclosure agreements, his program was "a very standard vanilla Facebook app."
+Kogan didn't respond to requests for comment.
+The New York Times said he cited nondisclosure agreements and declined to provide details about what happened, saying his program was "a very standard vanilla Facebook app."

 What does this have to do with Trump?

 Trump's campaign hired Cambridge Analytica to run data operations during the 2016 election.
-The company helped the campaign identify voters to target with ads, and how best to focus its approach, such as where to make campaign stops and what to say in speeches.
+The company helped the campaign identify voters to target with ads, and gave advice on how best to focus its approach, such as where to make campaign stops and what to say in speeches.

 The White House didn't respond to a request for comment.